input-output-hk/essential-cardano-content/content/article/clarity-protocol-whitepaper.md

 *   Treasury Template Contract - fund management for DAOs

-#### _4.3 Extensibility_
+### 5.3 Extensibility

 Clarity smart contracts are built by design to be extensible.
-This mechanism would allow a dApp developer to implement voting and rewards systems that integrate directly with their custom protocol.
+This mechanism would allow a DApp developer to implement voting and rewards systems that integrate directly with their custom protocol.
 This allows many protocols to begin DAO operation before launching the protocol, without needing to change once the protocol goes live.
-This can include direct interaction with a live protocol such as setting interest rates in a Defi application using DAO voting procedures.
+This can include direct interaction with a live protocol such as setting interest rates in a DeFi application using DAO voting procedures.

 Additionally, this would allow developers to post plug-in contracts that integrate with the DAO Template contracts to continually extend its feature set.

 The goal of this protocol is to be a community driven, self-evolving library of smart contracts that serves the needs of the community, and to push the boundaries of innovation within the DAO tooling landscape.

-#### _4.4 Technical Challenges in the Cardano Ecosystem_
+### 5.4 Technical Challenges in the Cardano Ecosystem

 The Cardano Ecosystem, like many blockchain ecosystems, is facing a number of challenges: